Facebook marks Data Privacy Day by sharing its 7 privacy principles

-With the European Union’s new data protection laws coming into force this year, Facebook has begun preparing for the General Data Protection Regulation (GDPR) by publishing its privacy principles for the first time.
+With the European Union’s new data protection laws coming into effect this year, Facebook has begun preparing for the General Data Protection Regulation (GDPR) by publishing its privacy principles for the first time.

-The company also announced that it will push videos into users’ news feeds detailing how they can manage their privacy on the social network, and it recently revealed plans to roll out a new privacy center later this year that pulls together key settings into a single hub.
+The company also announced that it will push videos into users’ news feeds that detail how they can manage their privacy on the social network.
+And it recently revealed that later this year it plans to roll out a new privacy center that pulls together key settings into a single hub.
 “We’re designing this based on feedback from people, policymakers, and privacy experts around the world,” Facebook’s chief privacy officer, Erin Egan, said in a blog post.

 The announcement was timed to coincide with Data Privacy Day, an occasion marked every January 28 to promote best practices around online data privacy and security.
 But more importantly, the news comes just months before the impending GDPR laws are scheduled to come into effect across the EU on May 25, ushering in a new “unified” data protection regulatory framework that also promises to better protect residents’ personal data.